Snapbrillia/quadraticvoting/src/README.md

 - The key holder will use an NFT minting script to mint an authentication token (`S`).

-  This NFT minting script can be done two different ways:
+  This NFT minting can be done in two different ways:

   - Using a known script, and storing the spent UTxO in the token name: This approach has the benefit of more trust by the users.
 The "recognizability" of the policy ID means that users can rest assured that this token is truly an NFT.
 The downside of this approach is that it leads to larger scripts.
 With Vasil, this may not be a credible downside.

   - Using a custom script, and specifying a minimal token name for the NFT:
   This leads to smaller script sizes, but may lead to less trust.

 - At this point, the key holder has an NFT with a known currency symbol (`S`).
   By parametrizing `P` with this authentication asset, project registration